Research Collaboration Program

 - Be affiliated with an academic or research institution.
 This includes obtaining the approval of an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.

 - Work from our NYC offices.
 We provide our Research Collaborators (one researcher per team) with stipends to cover room, board, and travel to NYC.
-(Note: We offer remote, VPN access on a case by case basis due to COVID-19)
+(Note: We offer remote, VPN access and data extracts on a case by case basis due to COVID-19)

 - Expect to spend 3+ months working with our data.
 Expect to spend half or more of that time on-site in NYC.
 Time spent on-site does not need to be continuous, but it will be frequent.